willmanduffy/scrobble-blue/README.md

-# Bluesky LastFM Integration
+# Scrobble Blue

-Updates your Bluesky profile description with your currently playing track from Last.fm.
+Update your Bluesky profile description with your currently playing track from Last.fm.
+This application requires a Bluesky account and Last.fm API key and for you to run your own Cloudflare Worker.
+You are able to use the free tier of Cloudflare for this application.

 ![Screenshot](https://cdn.bsky.app/img/feed_fullsize/plain/did:plc:wnakkpxj4ndea7yetar7y7zq/bafkreibcfaffmp4345plad6kj2qsqxvc5wupaq4k5tjbrzkfpmuukhrlnm@jpeg)